iamasher/iamasher/README.md

 <div align="center">

-### *A Final-Year Computer Science Student Passionate About Networking, AI, and Cybersecurity!*
+### *A  Computer Science graduate, Passionate About Networking, AI, and Cybersecurity!*

 💻 Enthusiastic about solving real-world problems through innovative technologies.
 🎯 Currently delving into AI and Networking, aiming to enhance security in connected systems.